Skeletron3/GEC-Project/readme.md

 * Ember programming language -  a simple compiled programming language

 * UtilityTools - a group of binaries designed to speed everyday tasks

+## Notes

+ALL the source in this repository will be having the licence GNU GPLv3 whether it says so or not :)